 Lounges at LGA

-If lounge access is all you need, LaGuardia has you covered.
-The airport features an Air Canada Maple Leaf Lounge, an American Airlines Admirals Club, a United Airlines United Club, a Delta Sky Club, an American Express Centurion Lounge and a Chase Sapphire Lounge.
+LaGuardia has you covered for lounge access.
+The airport features airline lounges including an American Airlines Admirals Club, a United Airlines United Club, an Air Canada Maple Leaf Lounge, and a Delta Sky Club.
+Credit card holders can access the American Express Centurion Lounge and Chase Sapphire Lounge.

 The Delta Sky Club